dhairyapatel15112021/TodoPlus/README.md

-## Todo app

-This project contains a simple TODO application
-It has the following features -

-- A user can sign up
-- A user can sign in
-- A user can create a todo
-- A user can see thier exiting todo
-- A user can mark a todo as done
+# TodoPlus
+MERN Todo Plus is a comprehensive todo application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It offers user authentication using JWT, allowing users to securely sign up and login.
+Users can manage todos with features like prioritization, notes, and date-wise organization, providing a robust and user-friendly task management experience.